robertthegreat43/robertthegreat43.github.io/README.md

 Most prevelant, This can compromise you account, deldet it or install malware infection Using java script to read data from other websites, embedding them  and run scripts, it tricks the browser when input is not handle  properly by the response
 Reflected XSS: if the input has time to be used, the payload delived directly to user and the payload becomes apart of the  script.
-SQL injection: where the attcker user an sql injection
+SQL injection: where the attcker user an sql injection</p>

-Guidelines:
+<p>Guidelines:
 Once more the CIA tirade must be used along with software assurance you want to catch bugs early Every one makes mistakes and most mistakes will show up in code and can be easily fixed But longer it lies dormant, the harder it is to fix.
 Creating simple tools or using them to debug code.